 Keeping information private

-You can request certain ABN details are not disclosed if you feel you or your family are endangered by having them public.
+You can request certain ABN details are not disclosed if:

 If a request for non-disclosure is successful, the following details will not be made public:

 If you've had a gender reassignment, you can have your historical name records withheld from ABN Lookup and data.gov.au.
 You’ll need to provide a statutory declaration.

 Business location details